barbarbar338/reaction-role/README.md

 ![license](https://img.shields.io/npm/l/reaction-role?style=for-the-badge)
 ![GitHub stars](https://img.shields.io/github/stars/barbarbar338/reaction-role?style=for-the-badge)

-**ReactionRole** is a module that allows you to create Discord reaction role easily!
+-   **ReactionRole** is a module that allows you to create Discord reaction role easily!

-This module is compatible with all node.js discord wrappers (like discord.js, eris, discord.js-commando etc.)
+-   This module is compatible with all node.js discord wrappers (like discord.js, eris, discord.js-commando etc.)

-You also don't need to write any bot code if you want!
+-   You also don't need to write any bot code if you want!
 You can also use this module alone.
 You just need a Discord Bot Token!

-Database support and TypeScript definitions are built-in
+-   Database support and TypeScript definitions are built-in!

 # IMPORTANT NOTE